TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Introduction.rst

 * `Includes.txt` : some basic sphinx directives
 * `Settings.cfg` : settings

-These are the same files and general principles that apply to any documenation project.
+These are the same files and general principles that apply to any documentation project.
 See :ref:`general-conventions-dir-and-filenames` for more information.

 See https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual for an